fmalcher/robocup-image-generator/README.md

 # RoboCup Teaser Image Generator

-This little script geenrates teaser images for YouTube for RoboCup 2016 in Leipzig.
+This little script generates teaser images for YouTube for RoboCup 2016 in Leipzig.